Lagos Travel Guide

 Restaurants

 Eating out is part of the pleasure of a holiday on the Algarve, and Lagos offers the best choice of establishments in which to indulge.
-Seafood lovers will be ecstatic, but no one, even vegetarians, will be disappointed or go hungry.
+Seafood lovers will be ecstatic, but no one, even vegetarians, will be disappointed.
 A good choice would be to visit the marina, where restaurants serve waterfront breakfasts, lunches and dinners seven days a week.
-For creative international cuisine, visit some of the establishments in town, which cater to almost everyone, including vegetarians.
-Truly gourmet local specialities like pork chops with figs, savoury shrimp, and succulent shellfish are enjoyed at upper class spots all around Lagos, with many having big wine cellars to boast as well.
+For creative international cuisine, visitors should try some of the establishments in town, which cater to almost everyone, including vegetarians.
+Truly gourmet local specialities such as pork chops with figs, savoury shrimp and succulent shellfish are enjoyed at upper-class spots all around Lagos, with many boasting big wine cellars as well.

 Nightlife